awerty1/calculate_days_from_date/Readme.md

 ###################################################
 ```
 ## Input manually
+**Note:** Multiple comma-separated`(,)` values are allowed.
+All lists must have equal length!
 ```
 Do you want to input manually (M) or from a file (F)?
-M Enter a list of start dates (YYYY-MM-DD), separated by a comma(,): 2023-10-01,2023-10-02 Enter a list of numbers of days, separated by a comma(,): 3,19,-5 Enter a list of titles, separated by a comma(,): test1,test2
+M Enter a list of start dates (YYYY-MM-DD), separated by a comma(,): 2023-10-01, 2023-10-02 Enter a list of numbers of days, separated by a comma(,): 3, 19, -5 Enter a list of titles, separated by a comma(,): test1, test2

 ###################### test1 ######################
 You selected 3 days from the date 2023-10-01